 Trade Zones in China – Conclusion

-In order to avoid being left behind, local authorities made a proposal at China’s annual parliamentary session this year to be included among the next set of FTZs.
-They suggested creating a FTZ along the Yangtze River in central China’s Wuhan and another zone along the Silk Road in the Shaanxi province.
+In order to avoid being left behind, local authorities made a proposal at China’s annual parliamentary session this year to be included in the next set of FTZs.
+They suggested creating an FTZ along the Yangtze River in central China’s Wuhan and another zone along the Silk Road in the Shaanxi province.

 The opening of 3 new free trade zones more than a year after the launch of the Pilot Zone in Shanghai is regarded as one of the boldest reform steps for decades.